Colombia (CO)

 A power of attorney will be necessary to complete a trademark application.

-The power of attorney will only need to be signed by a representative of the company that grants it, and can be filed in a simple copy.
-The original document may be requested by the Trademark Office if said entity has doubts on the authenticity of the same.
+The power of attorney will only need to be signed by the legal representative of the company that grants it.

 Foreign applicants do not need a domestic registration.